stud131/docs-monaca/content/products_guide/monaca_localkit/overview.en.md

 Moreover, the Console can be easily resized and hidden, in case the developer is not interested in displaying the generated log.

-#### *Transpiler Reconfiguration*

-A new `Reconfigure Transpiler` option has been implemented.
-We know that situations in which your global transpiling dependencies have been “mysteriously” deleted may occur, that’s why we decided to provide an option to reconfigure them in the easiest way possible.

-From now on, if the transpiling process fails because of some global dependencies missing, just push the reconfigure button and Localkit will do all the magic!

 ###  Preference Dialog

 1. From Monaca Localkit menu, go to {{<guilabel name="Preferences">}} (for Mac) or go to {{<menu menu1="File" menu2="Preferences">}} (for Windows).